 But in the end, when these crispy, buttery, cheesy pizza pockets come out of the oven, you’ll forget all about it.

 Start by making a filling with Italian sausage, chopped mushrooms, pizza sauce and cheese.
 Of course, we started with a little onion and garlic, can’t have a pizza-flavored appetizer without some garlic and onions…

 Right in the freezer section at your grocery store.
 It only takes about 30 minutes to thaw, so it’s a great ingredient to have on hand.
 Pro tip: thaw the puff pastry for about 20 minutes, then gently unfold the layers to make it flat and let it thaw the rest of the way.
 This way the layers won’t stick together when they are completely thawed out.

 There are usually two sheets of puff pastry per package, so we’re looking for two packages here to have four sheets total.
 These Puff Pastry Pizza Pockets make a lot, so if you’re having a crowd over to watch the game or for happy hour, this is the appetizer recipe you need.

 Roll each sheet out until you have a 12″ x 12″ square.
 Just a little bit larger than they are originally.
 Now cut each square into 3 long strips, and then each strip into 3 squares.
 You’ll end up with 9 squares per sheet of puff pastry, ending up with 36 pizza pockets when you’re finished.

-Of course you can easily half this recipe if you want to, but let me tell you, these will be gone in a flash.
+Of course, you can easily halve this recipe if you want to, but let me tell you, these will be gone in a flash.
 Whether you’re serving them for a fun dinner or for appetizers, leftovers usually aren’t a problem.

 Also, these Puff Pastry Pizza Pockets freeze wonderfully, so you can make them ahead and save them for another night!